thekalipo/Vehicle-Flow-Computation/README.md

 First we use a frame by frame differentiation and apply a threshold to obtain sharper results.
 Then we dilate the image in order to avoid holes on the moving objects.
 Finally we get contours on the moving objects.

-The second one is the YOLO (You Only Look Once) algorithm which is a realtime object detection algorithm that uses a singl neural network on the image frame, it divides it into regions and predicts bounding boxes and probabilities for each region, which are weighted by their probabilities.
+The second one is the YOLO (You Only Look Once) algorithm which is a realtime object detection algorithm that uses a single neural network on the image frame, it divides it into regions and predicts bounding boxes and probabilities for each region, which are weighted by their probabilities.

 ### **Object tracking**